 6:00pm: Doors open, "America's 14 Forgotten Presidents of Congress" exhibit on display.

-6:35pm: The Honorable Mayor of Annapolis, Mr. Joshua Cohen
+6:45pm: The Honorable Mayor of Annapolis, Mr. Joshua Cohen.

-7:30pm: Dr. Gregory Stanton, President, Genocide Watch and Professor, George Mason University
+Dr. Gregory Stanton, President, Genocide Watch and Professor, George Mason University.

 9:00pm: Adjourn